AGCalixto/Loan_Prediction_Models/README.md

 5. Model Training:
 - Split the data into training and testing sets (80% train, 20% test).
+- A random_state feature was added at the moment of data splitting (random_state=42).
 - Train a Logistic Regression model.
 - Train a Decision Tree Classifier model.
+- StratifiedShuffleSplit or cross_val_score is recommended in future work.

 6. Model Evaluation:
 - Evaluate the model using Accuracy Score, Confusion Matrix, Roc Auc Score, and Classification Report.